Joseph Ducreux: Work

 With these self-portraits Ducreux attempted to break free from the constraints of traditional portraiture.
 His interest in physiognomy—the belief that a person's outer appearance, especially the shape and lines of their face, could reveal their inner character—influenced him in creating his warm and individualistic works.
-For example, his portrait Le Discret (c.
-1790) depicts a man with a timorous facial expression requesting silence by pressing his finger against his mouth, gesturing by which he appears to be demanding discretion or prudence.
+For example, his portrait The Discreet One (c.
+1790) depicts a man with a timorous facial expression pressing his finger against his mouth so as to request discretion or prudence.

-Through unusual body language and physical appearances, these portraits parallel the vivacious tronies of Dutch Golden Age painting and the "character heads" of contemporary Austrian sculptor Franz Xaver Messerschmidt (1736–1783), some of whose busts were self-portraits with extreme expressions.
+In their unusual body language and physical appearance, these portraits evoke the vivacious tronies of 17th-century Dutch and Flemish Baroque painting or the "character heads" of contemporary Austrian sculptor Franz Xaver Messerschmidt (1736–1783), some of whose busts were self-portraits with extreme expressions.

 Internet meme

 A reproduction of Ducreux's self-portrait Portrait de l'artiste sous les traits d'un moqueur became subject to internet popularity as part of an internet meme in the late 2000s and early 2010s.
 In the meme, rap and pop song lyrics, common internet phrases, and similar tropes are paraphrased in verbose, stilted, or faux-archaic English and overlaid on top of the portrait to create an image macro.